MR-MAY-5/EARC-A-CANONICAL-CHAIN/README.md

 ```
 **Step 2 :** Before creating our Private Instance, Genesis Block must be Defined.
 Genesis Block is a block that will define the initial behaviou of our Blockchain Instance.

-Creating a Genesis Block file from scartch acn be painful and reusing the exsisting one can be a problem if its version are older than the current installation of "GETH".To ensure that the Genesis Block file is compete with current versions of Geth.
-Create it using a tool called "PUPPETH".Puppeth is a Command line tool installed in parallel with Geth and provides features to Create and Monitor your own Ethereum Node.
+Creating a Genesis Block file from scartch acn be a painful process and reusing the exsisting one can be a problem if its version is older than the current installation of "GETH".
+To ensure the Genesis Block file is complete with current versions of Geth, create it using a tool called "PUPPETH".Puppeth is a Command line tool installed in parallel with Geth and provides features to Create and Monitor your own Ethereum Node.

 Here we are using Puppeth to Create Genesis Block file.
 ```